-The Company presents right-of-use assets that do not meet the definition of investment property in "Right-of-use" and lease liabilities under "Leases" in the balance sheet.
+The Company has right-of-use assets classified into "Right-of-use" and lease liabilities under "Leases" in the balance sheet.

 Leases of low-value assets

 The Company has elected not to recognize right-of-use assets and lease liabilities for leases of low-value assets and short-term leases, including IT equipment.
 The Company recognizes the lease payments associated with these leases as an expense on a straight-line basis over the lease term.